Inventory Management overview

 - Shipment matching algorithms

-Merchants install Inventory Management as a Core Bundled Extension (CBE) with the name
+Merchants install Inventory Management as part of v2.3.x and upgrades with the name

 Magento Community Contribution – Magento thanks the many contributors to the Multi Source Inventory (MSI) project, developing these features as part of the Magento Community Engineering program.